-This sleeve is stitched on top of the sleeves and the sides will hang down like an angel wing sleeve.
-It is best made with a stretchable fabric.
+This sleeve is stitched on top of the sleeves, and the sides will hang down like an angel wing sleeve.
+It is best made with stretchable fabric.

 Align the center of the sleeves with the shoulder seam.
 Keep the sleeve on top of the armhole.
 Start stitching from the center.
 Stitch to one side.
-Then come back to center and stitch to the other side
+Then come back to the center and stitch to the other side.

 Checkout the tutorial for this easy sleeve in the post on making a flutter sleeve ( 3 ways)

 This is another good sleeve to add, which is currently much in demand.
 You will have to draft a simple sleeve like in the pattern below and cut off the top portion to draft this sleeve.

 You can find a very flared flutter sleeves in this post on making a top.

 Checkout the tutorial for a cold shoulder sleeve in detail here .

 5. Add a lace sleeve